2019-2020 Examination periods

 Note: Students may have module exams outside of the official exams period.
 Please contact your TPO (Taught Programmes Office) for further information.

 The next set of examinations are Winter Exams.
-Winter Exams will run from Monday 10th - Friday 14th December 2018 and Monday 14th - Friday 18th January 2019.
-We publish the exam timetable approx. 4 weeks before the start of the first exam (expected publication for the Winter exam timetable is Monday 12th November 2018).
+Winter Exams will run from Monday 9th - Friday 13th December 2019 and Monday 6th - Friday 10th January 2020.
+All students should make themselves available for re-assessment during these two weeks.
+The exact days and times of each module exam will be published to students on Monday 11th November 2019.
 On or after this date, please use the links below to see a list of exams.
 We recommend that you check this link for updates 24 hrs prior to scheduled exams - it is possible that venues will be adjusted.

 Staff: Click here to see a list of all scheduled Examinations.